lukzgs/login-google/README.md

 This is just a piece of a greater project.

-In thie project I choose the following libs:
+In this project I choose the following libs:
 - `firebase`
 - `react-firebase-hooks`
 - `react-dom`